Too Nice for Such Brutality

 "I'm not planning to," she promised walking after me across the bridge.
 "I won't forget how sneaky these balls are.
 To be honest, the only monsters back home with comparable maw size are water dragons and giant snails.
 Both like scenery hazards, never pursuing, only snapping at you if you run in front of them.
 Shall we?"
-She stepped into the pool of blood cut into the flat portion of this outstanding rock spire.
+She stepped absent-mindedly into a pool of blood cut into the flat portion of this outstanding rock spire.

 "Um, are you...?"